A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift: Introduction

 Similarly, planning systems are required to generate safe and informative paths quickly.
 This includes the computation of paths for rapid exploration as well as computation of global goals in a changing map, which can be prohibitively expensive in large volumetric maps.

 To overcome these limitations, we propose a multi-layer approach that can provide the different scales required for mapping and planning.
 To leverage the advantages of dense volumetric maps in the challenging case of exploration subject to odometry drift, a submap-based approach is presented, producing a temporally local map, a spatially local map, and a global submap collection to incorporate past pose corrections.
 Simultaneously, we show how this map representation can be leveraged for efficient and safe exploration planning.
 This includes a local planner that can operate reliably and efficiently in spite of map corruptions due to drift, as well as a submap-based approach for fast, global, volumetric frontier computation.
 We show in thorough experimental evaluation that the presented approach is safe and robust when exposed to drift levels common to state of the art odometry systems while simultaneously improving exploration speed also in the absence of drift.

-This work makes the following contributions: \begin{itemize} \item A multi-layer architecture for both planning and mapping, enabling efficient local and global volumetric exploration and safe navigation in large environments under severe odometry drift. \item A submap-based approach to efficiently compute and track global frontiers in volumetric submap-based global maps that can deform to accommodate past pose corrections. \item Thorough evaluations of the presented system in extensive experiments.
-We make both our framework, termed \emph{GLocal}\footnote{\url{https://github.com/ethz-asl/glocal_exploration}.}, and the simulation setup\footnote{\url{https://github.com/ethz-asl/unreal_airsim}} available as open source for the benefit of the community. \end{itemize}
+We make the following contributions: \begin{itemize} \item A multi-layer architecture for both planning and mapping, enabling efficient local and global volumetric exploration and safe navigation in large environments under severe odometry drift. \item A submap-based approach to efficiently compute and track global frontiers in volumetric submap-based global maps that can deform to accommodate past pose corrections. \item Thorough evaluations of the presented system in extensive experiments.
+We make both our framework, termed \emph{GLocal}\footnote{\url{https://github.com/ethz-asl/glocal_exploration}.}, and the simulation setup\footnote{ \url{https://github.com/ethz-asl/unreal_airsim}} available as open source for the benefit of the community. \end{itemize}